 Ensure the computer has resources available to process a call:

-Avoid using USB headset and speakers in parallel.
-This ensures that the CPU and RAM are not over-utilized
+Avoid using a USB headset and speakers in parallel.
+This ensures that the CPU and RAM are not over-utilized.

-Even after completing the above steps, if the customers face call quality issues, send the following call details to the support team.
+Even after completing the above steps, if the customers face call quality issues, send the following call details to email@example.com:

 Actual time of the call